Spinning Frequently Asked Questions

 A If you've not spun before, I'd recommend getting a cheap drop spindle ahead of getting the wheel and learning the drafting action.
 It's quite difficult to get the hang of.
 With a spindle, you can 'park and draft' when you start - ie give it a spin, then park it between your knees and do a bit of drafting. that means you can concentrate on one thing at a time.
 Then when you've mastered that, spend some time just starting and stopping and treadling your wheel until you can do that without thinking about it, then put it all together.
 Trying to get used to all that at once is a bit like rubbing your tummy and patting your head.

-I've just finished a 'new and improved' video about getting started with a drop spindle.
+I've just finished a video about getting started with a drop spindle.
 It shows the drafting action in close-up.
 That drafting action is the same whether you're using a spindle or a wheel.

 http://handspinner.co.uk/using_drop_spindle.html